bvavra/MIDI_Accordion/opto-interruptor.md

 - [Info about switches](http://www.gammon.com.au/switches)

 For this project, the purpose of using pullup resistors (as opposed to pulldown resistors) is to be able to turn the LED on and off while the interruptor is unblocked *without* the Arduino detecting a change, and we can do so by only checking for changes when the LED is on.
 This allows us to wire together multiple opto-interruptors to the same analog pin, which is necessary because we need 65 sensors for the final project, but the Arduino Mega only has 16 analog pins.

+*UPDATE:* Thanks to mojca for [pointing out to me](https://github.com/bvavra/MIDI_Accordion/issues/2) that, since we're performing digital reads on these sensors, they do not have to be on analog pins.
+This is great news because it means we can free up these analog pins to do something else in the future (like add potentiometer sliders/faders).

 [//]: # (TODO - reword/clarify)